jjvanzon/Circular-Language-Spec-Plans/out-of-scope/done/2008-04-2-get-clearer-view-over-difficult-topics-project-summary-out-of-scope.md

 The goal of the project *Get Clearer View* is to get a clear view on the ideas that may change *everything*.

-The idea was that most of flat & structured interchange and aspects as external modules would mess up the original way of thinking, and that flat & structure interchange would mess up the diagram expression.
+The idea was that most of flat & structured interchange and aspects as external modules might mess up the original way of thinking, and that flat & structure interchange might mess up the diagram expression.
 So basically it is about flat & structured interchange, concepts and diagram expression.
 They tie together relational and object oriented, and add concept oriented to it.

 ### Super-Project